sinharzs2k26/My-telegram-bot/README.md

 # 🤖 Feature-Rich Telegram Bot

-**Click here to see details of this repository: sinharzs2k26.github.io/My-telegram-bot**
+**Go to this link to see details of this repository: sinharzs2k26.github.io/My-telegram-bot**